Fei2661/ads-spring-2024-project-2-group7/README.md

 + **Contribution statement**
 + Fei Li: builded shiny app and organized the five questions and shiny part into the one project.
 + Yonghao Xu: Coding part of the topic 4 and 5 of the project，ppt layout，presenter, filter the dataset
++ Boyu Li: Data Analysis of the topic 3 of the project，ppt topic1, filter the dataset using python.
 + Lei Bao: Data Analysis of the topic 1 of the project and Visilize the results, Create the Powerpoint slides of topic 1,  filter the dataset using Python
 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.